 Basic results you’ll see in your email marketing report

-Here’s a list of the key email marketing terms you need to know:
+Here’s a list of the key email marketing terms you need to know and track:

 1. All opens – the total number of times an email is opened, including repeat opens